A Market Timing Report based on the June 25, 2020 Close…

-It’s fascinating that this sort of continuous negative sentiment in 2003 did not develop for about 2.75 years after the top of early 2000.
+It’s fascinating that this sort of continuous negative sentiment in 2003 did not develop until 2.75 years after the top of early 2000.
 Investors were still anchored on the good times perhaps.
 If you count the 0.00% spread of 1-15-03 as “negative,” there were 11 straight weeks of negative sentiment and if you calculate the drop from the first week of 1-01-03, you get a drop of -10.3%.

 Can we use valuation to do market timing today?
 Valuations for the SP500 as a whole are not near 2000 valuations, but some stocks in the index are inflated for sure, and many NASDAQ stocks trade at nose bleed levels of Price/Sales ratios (anything over 10 used to be considered sky high).
 The final drop for the 2000-2003 Bear noted above was modest as it did not come until virtually the end of the Bear market.
 That is not our current setup.

 Based on massive Fed and fiscal stimulus, the market has become overvalued vs. the current reality of economic weakness after a period of 4 quarters of negative earnings growth in 2019 for the SP-500 Index per FactSet.
 The weight of valuations and the effect of COVID-19 itself may be the cause of the current unprecedented post-1995 negative investor sentiment streak.

 Now going back to our 4 data points above, the declines were from the day of the FIRST negative sentiment week.
 What if we look at the market response after the final negative week?
 The response was positive, which is not shocking, but must be verified of course… Below I list the reactions at the END of the negative sentiment runs to the first top, ignoring all corrections of 10% or less…